noahlange/tiddlymark/README.md

 standalone directory in `plugins` with a webpack config and `index.js` that serves as a "manifest" with the appropriate content and config.

+Plugins you'd like to keep in the `plugins` directory but don't want to build can be placed in directories prefixed with `.`.
+The build scripts will ignore them.

 #### webpack.config.js

 Custom configuration for webpack goes in a `webpack.config.js` file to be merged